favro03/portfolio-of-work/README.md

 # Portfolio Of Work

 ## Purpose
-A website showcasing work I have completed
+A website showcasing work I have completed.

 ## Built With
 * HTML